 While white-collar crimes may be seen as smaller offenses than other criminal charges and are often less visible to the general public, they can still carry serious consequences such as costly fines, forced restitution, and extensive time in jail or prison.
 Contrary to popular perception, these types of crimes don’t just happen with major corporations on Wall Street.
 They can occur in small offices and homes as well.

 At Wruble Law LLC, all types of clients that have been charged with white-collar crimes are represented – from individuals to corporations.
-Some of the white-collar crimes that can be defended against include:
+Some of the white-collar crimes that our Indianapolis white collar crime lawyer can help with include:

 With so much to lose, having the right legal assistance at your side should be a top priority.
 Mr. Wruble, Indianapolis criminal defense attorney, has over 40 years of the collective experience and is here to help you handle these allegations, navigate the situation, and defend you, your family, your career, and your reputation with a detailed and aggressive defense.

-Reach out today and allow an aggressive attorney to fight your white-collar criminal charges!
+Reach out today and allow an aggressive Indianapolis white collar crime attorney to fight your white-collar criminal charges!
 Free initial case evaluations are available!

 A copyright is a license to exclusive ownership and usage rights to a piece of intellectual property that is granted by the United States federal government.
 However, recent legal decisions have allowed for intellectual property cases to be tried and settled in state courts.